vangenplotz/Craft-Imageshop/README.md

 ![Imageshop field modal](resources/img/screen-modal.jpg)

 The field has been made to mimic the normal Craft asset field.
-To the right the user can choose to filter the results by the available categories.
+To the left the user can choose to filter the results by the available categories.

 There is a search field that lets the user search amongst the images.
 The results are loaded dynamically as the user scrolls